TheLastSultan/RocketDevsDocs/docs/index.md

 <img src="./assets/td.png" alt="Productivity Management" style="width:60%">
 </div>

-RocketDevs ships with real-time monitoring and detailed reports designed to empower managers to make data-driven decisions about resource allocation and project priorities.
+RocketDevs ships with [real-time monitoring and detailed reports](https://www.youtube.com/watch?v=4nUcmkj0yfQ&t=89s) designed to empower managers to make data-driven decisions about resource allocation and project priorities.
 This level of visibility not only promotes transparency but also bolsters accountability among remote workers, ensuring they remain on track and aligned with organizational goals.

-[Fully integrated](https://www.youtube.com/watch?v=4nUcmkj0yfQ&t=89s) with the tools you use: JIRA, Trello, GitHub, G-suite, Zoom, and way more.
+Fully integrated ith the tools you use: JIRA, Trello, GitHub, G-suite, Zoom, and way more.

 ### **Risk-Free Trial Period**
-Take advantage of the two week trial offered by RocketDevs.
+Take advantage of the two-week trial offered by RocketDevs.
 During this period, you can work with the developer to assess their skills and determine their compatibility with your project requirements.
 This risk-free trial allows you to make an informed decision before committing further.

 <br>